 Google’s Gary Illyes jokingly referred to this update as “Fred” and the name ended up sticking.
 But this algorithm was no laughing matter for those impacted.
 This major algorithm update seemed to mainly target low-value content.
 On March 24, Illyes officially confirmed the update.
 But Google has refused to share any more specifics, instead choosing to say that all the answers about Fred can be found in Google’s Webmaster Quality Guidelines.

-In April, it appeared that HTTPS websites were favored over the insecure HTTP sites.
+In April, it appeared that HTTPS websites were favoured over the insecure HTTP sites.
 In October, Google introduced Google Chrome warnings for insecure websites.
 That wasn’t an algorithm update but I felt it was important bearing in mind what I wrote in the previous paragraph.
 We also saw a reduction in the number of featured snippets in the search results, with an increase in knowledge panels.

 December 12, 2017